meirinberg/PenPlotter/README.md

 ## Demonstration
 A demonstration of our pen plotter can be found using the following links.
 The first link demonstrates all features of our pen plotter and attempts to draw a triangle.
 As discussed in the video, the class provided motors are old and lock up occasionally and sometimes the drawing can't be finished.
 However, the second video shows a complete demonstration of the plotter drawing a triangle.

-Pen Plotter Demonstration and Triangle Drawing Attempt https://youtu.be/bnkg2Q-DLaM
+Pen Plotter Demonstration and Triangle Drawing Attempt: <br>
+https://youtu.be/bnkg2Q-DLaM

-Complete Triangle Drawing Attempt https://youtu.be/nqa20NQLPtA
+Complete Triangle Drawing Attempt:<br>
+https://youtu.be/nqa20NQLPtA